ankanrudrapal/Portfolio/README.md

 # Portfolio website
-This is my portfolio website using emailjs, use context and theme context.
+This is my portfolio website using dark and light theme mode, emailjs, use context and theme context.